robertbraeutigam/scan/README.md

 * (Payload) (optional encrypted byte array)

 If the handshake is complete after this continued handshake message, the message may then contain the first message payload.
-This payload is however limited to 65535 bytes.
+This payload is however limited to this frame only.

 #### Frame type: 03 (Close Connection)